Five steps to finding the right lawyer

 Ask for full details so that you’re clear on charging structures, payment schedules, and all the costs involved before committing to anything.

 This is a really important one.
-Be sure your lawyer is accredited by the Law Society, the Law Society of Scotland or the Law Society of Northern Ireland.
+Be sure your solicitor is accredited by the Law Society, the Law Society of Scotland or the Law Society of Northern Ireland.
 You can check this online on their websites or get someone you trust to do it for you.

 The Law Society awards accreditations to those legal practices and solicitors who meet the highest standards of technical expertise and client service.
 Not only are they good at what they do, they demonstrate care and a personal approach as well as having legal knowledge.

 You can check for the Law Society kitemark on your lawyer’s website or ask to see written confirmation of membership or accreditation.

 All solicitors must abide by a code of conduct, which in England and Wales is maintained by the Solicitors Regulation Authority.